 Levies.
 EHB 2242 exacerbates current inequities between districts by capping levy authority of property rich districts at the lesser of $1.50/$1,000 AV or $2,500 per student, while levy authority of neighboring property poor districts is capped at a much lower $1,500 per student—including state-funded Local Effort Assistance.

 Regionalization.
 EHB 2242’s calculation methodology and application of regionalization factors intensifies current district inequities, forcing needless competition for staff between neighboring districts.

 SUPPORT SCHOOL FACILITIES

-To ensure all school districts have the resources to secure additional facility space necessary to accommodate all-day kindergarten and K–3 class size reduction, WASA urges the Legislature to: advance a constitutional amendment to the people authorizing school district bond issues to be approved with a simple majority vote; enhance the State’s investment in K–12 construction by updating the current, outdated funding formulas for the Construction Cost Allowance and Student Space Allocation to ensure funding more closely reflects actual construction costs and educational space needs; and provide a significant increase in capital funds to assist school districts with necessary new construction or modernization.
+In 2017, over $1.0 billion of school construction funding was left on the table following the failure to adopt a Capital Budget.
+The first priority of the 2018 Legislature should be to enact a full Capital Budget.
+WASA also urges the Legislature to: advance a constitutional amendment to the people authorizing school district bond issues to be approved with a simple majority vote; enhance the state’s investment in K–12 construction by updating the current, outdated funding formulas for the Construction Cost Allowance and Student Space Allocation to ensure funding more closely reflects actual construction costs and educational space needs; and provide school districts that have difficulty passing local bonds with capital funds to support necessary new construction or modernization.